-The Master of Mathematical Sciences (Advanced) enables you to upgrade your expertise in the mathematical sciences, either as a route to further study of mathematical sciences, or to upgrade your quantitative skills in areas that are rapidly becoming more reliant on advanced techniques from the mathematical sciences, such as the biological and computational sciences.
+The Master of Mathematical Sciences (Advanced) enables you to upgrade your expertise in the mathematical sciences, either as a route to further, or to upgrade your quantitative skills in areas that are rapidly becoming more reliant on advanced techniques from the mathematical sciences, such as the biological and computational sciences.

-ANU has been ranked Australia’s best university for mathematics teaching and research so you will explore how to conduct research into modern mathematics, and applied contexts, such as health, information technology and economics.
+ANU has been ranked Australia’s best university for mathematics teaching and research.
+You will explore how to conduct research into modern mathematics, and applied contexts, such as health, information technology and economics.

 Study part time or full time

 Semester 1 & 2 intake

 Advanced option available

 You will choose from a variety of courses and have the flexibility to pursue interests that suit your needs.
 You can study topics covering pure mathematics, mathematical modelling, bioinformatics, fractal geometry and applications to digital imaging, number theory and cryptography, scientific and industrial modelling, computational mathematics, and applications of mathematics.